 Unfair credit discrimination still permeates the American marketplace.
 Every day, countless individuals and families are denied access to mainstream credit because they are not white or because they are women, seniors, or disabled.
 In addition to perpetuating historical discrimination against minority groups, credit discrimination destroys the financial well-being of its victims.
 Without access to reasonably priced credit, it becomes measurably more difficult to achieve homeownership and build assets, pay for college education or vocational training, or even buy a reliable car for transportation to work.

-- Group letter to CFPB regarding improvements to the Home Mortgage Disclosure Act (HMDA) website, March 6, 2014
+- Comments to CFPB on proposed technical changes to the Home Mortgage Disclosure Act (HMDA), May 25, 2017

 - American Insurance Association v.
 U. S. Department of Housing and Urban Development, Case No. 1:13-cv-00966-RJL (D.D.C.)
 NCLC joined an amicus brief drafted by the NAACP Legal Defense and Educational Fund and the American Civil Liberties Union, also joined by the National Community Reinvestment Coalition, in support of the defendant’s motion to dismiss or, in the alternative, for summary judgment in this case challenging HUD’s Discriminatory Effects Rule under the Fair Housing Act.
 (2/20/2014)